ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/commercial_packages/zulu-enterprise-openjdk.md

 name: Azul Zulu Builds of OpenJDK
 vendor: Azul
 category: Runtimes
 description: Azul Zulu Builds of OpenJDK are no-cost, production-ready open-source, TCK-tested, and certified OpenJDK distributions.
 They are available for a wide range of hardware platforms and operating systems and are compatible with special requirements, such as stripped-down JREs and builds, including OpenJFX and Coordinated Restore at Checkpoint (CRaC).
-They are supported as part of Azul Platform Core, which provides stabilized security updates for rapid, assured deployment into production and solution-oriented engineering assistance.
+They are supported as part of Azul Platform Core, which also provides Critical Patch Updates (CPUs) for rapid, assured deployment with minimized risk of functional or performance regressions in production and solution-oriented engineering assistance.
 product_url: https://www.azul.com/products/core/
 works_on_arm: true
 release_date_on_arm: 08/04/2014